ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/end-of-semester-deliverables.md

 * Future Dystopia Utopia Documentation \(which is different for every student\).
 See Below
 * Creative Process Annotated Bibliography \(.pdf, .doc\) & Video/Animatic \(.mov, .mp4, etc\)
+* Constant Input/Output - Native Files in Google Drive (work files you made your work in + posted image/audio/video)
 * Midterm & Final Self-Assessment/Rubric as pdf
 * Letter as pdf or Video To Next Cohort \(.mov, .mp4, etc\)
 * Teaching Feedback as pdf